toast-tk/toast-tk-webapp/README.md

 # Toast TK - Web Application
 Toast Tk Web App is the collaborative platform to support test automation and documentation for your Agile projet team.

+# Demo

+The webapp is currently deployed on hero for [DEMO](https://toast-tk.herokuapp.com).

 # Install

 ## Environment pre-requisites: